 (6) We also seek comment on alternative authorization frameworks, the potential impact of these proposals on public safety and national security, and issues related to the use of voice services onboard aircraft.

-4. Consistent with our continued efforts to increase consumer access to broadband and the FAA's recent actions, this proposal would provide airlines with the technological tools to offer additional in-cabin communications services to their passengers at their discretion.
+4. Consistent with our continued efforts to increase consumer access to broadband and the FAA's recent actions, this proposal would provide airlines with the technological tools to Start Printed Page 2617offer additional in-cabin communications services to their passengers at their discretion.
 Our proposal is focused on data services, but it is technology-neutral; we do not propose to limit the use of mobile communications services on airborne aircraft to non-voice applications.
 Deployment of such services, including etiquette and other rules, would be at the discretion of individual airlines, within the context of any rules or guidelines established by the FAA or DoT.